THE VARIOUS MODELS

 David Miller, 1993 to present

-Hetchin offered a large number of models over the years and the differences among them easily escape the untrained eye.
+Hyman Hetchin offered a large number of models over the years and the differences among them easily escape the untrained eye.
 Generally speaking, a model type is based on two factors: frame geometry and lug pattern.
 Almost any combination of lug pattern and geometry could be ordered.
-The catalog page below from before the introduction of Latin Series in 1949 is typical of Hetchins offerings from the 1930s up to the 1960s.
+The catalog page below from before the introduction of Latin Series in 1949 is typical of Hetchin's offerings from the 1930s up to the 1960s.
 It lists a number of frame types or geometries: light tourist No. 1, road racing No. 2, Road Racing Nos.
 3 and 3A, Road Racing No.4, Road Racing No.6 (replica of "Tour of Britain"), Path Model No.10, Circuit of Britain, etc. They were distinguished by various head and seat tube angles, bottom bracket heights, and so on.
-The Type 14 featured a fluted seat tube, know as the Six_Day model.
+The Type 14 featured a fluted seat tube, known as the Six-Day model.
 All were available with curly or orthodox stays.
 A page from the catalog (below) lists the various geometries (head and seat tube angles, bracket heights).

 Click here for a pdf file of the various frame geometries.